IBM/ansible-for-i/README.md

 <b>How to install the collection before it gets to be published to galaxy webesite </b> <br>
 1. Git clone the repostiory to local
 2. Run "ansible-galaxy collection build ."
-3. Run "ansible-galaxy collection install *.gz"
+3. Run "ansible-galaxy collection install ibm-power_ibmi-x.y.z.tar.gz"
 </br>

+Note: replacing x.y.z with the current version

 <b>How to install the collection after it gets to be published to galaxy website </b> <br>
 1. Run "ansible-galaxy collection install ibm.power_ibmi"